<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=3882185&amp;fmt=gif">

 A 5-valve manifold consists of 1 equalizing valve, 2 block valves and 2 bleeding valves.
 One blocking valve at the high-pressure side and the other at the low-pressure side are designated with blue handles.

-The bleed valves are designated in red and allow for venting of trapped pressure through a tube to some remote location.
+The bleed valves are designated in red and allow for the venting of trapped pressure through a tube to some remote location.

 The one equalizing valve is designated in green and positioned between the high and low process connections of the pressure instrument to provide equal pressures on both sides.
 The two block valves are open while the equalizing valve and bleed valves are closed during normal operation.

-Ashcroft offers 3- and 5-valve manifolds in different styles based upon how they are attached to differential pressure gauges.
+Ashcroft offers 3- and 5-valve manifolds in different styles based on how they are attached to differential pressure gauges.
 The most important factors in this mounting are the design of the manifold and the port distance on the manifolds.

-• V01 type in a 3 and 5-valve are for remote mounting only.
+• V01 type in a 3- and 5-valve are for remote mounting only.

-• V02 type in a 3 and 5-valve are available for both direct and remote mounting.
+• V02 type in a 3- and 5-valve are available for both direct and remote mounting.

-For direct mounting to the manifold, the instrument port distance on the manifold and on the differential pressure gauge must line up.
+For direct mounting to the manifold, the instrument port distance on the manifold and the differential pressure gauge must line up.
 Additionally, the shape or style of the manifold is critical for direct mounting.

 Ashcroft provides the V01, V02 and V03 series manifolds in configurations designed for either direct mounting or remote mounting.